gabriel-logan/temp-files/README.md

 https://temp-files-lake.vercel.app
 ```

+You can access the base URL in your browser to interact with the web interface.

 This documentation explains how to use the entire API **via cURL**, with examples for **Linux/MacOS** and **Windows (PowerShell)**.

 ---